Campervanning in Norway: Tips, Routes & Destinations for 2024

 Atlantic Ocean Road

-A fantastic visual experience, Norway’s Atlantic Ocean Road snakes for around 30km across seven islands along the west coast like a silver ribbon dancing in the sunlight.
+A fantastic visual experience, Norway’s Atlantic Ocean Road, or Atlanterhavsveien, snakes for around 30km across seven islands along the west coast like a silver ribbon dancing in the sunlight.

 RELATED POST: Atlantic Road Norway: Absolutely Everything You Need to Know!